MukongKingsly/Emotion-Detection-from-facial-expression/readme.md

-Our project is **Real-time Emotion Prediction With Deep Learning** using facial expression
+The project is **Real-time Emotion Prediction With Deep Learning** using facial expression

-Our Dataset (FER2013) was taken from kaggle
+The Dataset (FER2013) was taken from kaggle

 The original FER data set was prepared by Pierre Luc Carrier and Aaron Courville by web crawling face images with emotion related keywords